ajfisher/datatium/slides.md

 put away and pull out at a moment's notice.

-With the trasition to mobile web overtaking desktop web the predominate interaction method is now touch, it could easily also be voice but it sure as hell isn't sitting down with a keyboard and mouse any more.
+With the trasition to mobile web overtaking desktop web the predominate interaction method is probably now touch, it could easily also be voice but it sure as hell isn't sitting down with a keyboard and mouse any more.

-We have moved from sit down computing to wherever you are computing and that's very very different.
+We have moved from sit down computing to wherever you are computing and that's very very different in terms of the behaviour it affords.

 ---